-I read a lot of trip reports abuot the Dog Mountain hike near Vancouver, WA.
+I read a lot of trip reports about the Dog Mountain hike north of Portland, Or (east of Vancouver, WA).
 I read about it being dog friendly, the amazing yellow wildflowers in spring, and the spectacular views of the Columbia River.

 The reports weren’t wrong about the trail being a butt-kicker.
 It started to climb right away.